 Most US states will require you to have a registered agent to work on behalf of your company.
 The agent will act as the intermediary to receive legal documents and notices of your company from the state of registration.

-Each state will have their requirements of the registered agent.
+Each state will have its requirements for the registered agent.
 Generally, a registered agent will be regulated as follows:

 - Be resident in the state of company formation;